I PERFORM EVERY HOME INSPECTION AS IF I PERSONALLY

 A comprehensive and thorough home inspection performed by the professionals at DJ's Home Inspection provides you with

-Peace of Mind - Take comfort in our years of experience knowing that the home inspector will spot potential problems before you purchase.
+peace of mind.
+Take comfort in our years of experience knowing that the home inspector will spot potential problems before you purchase.

 A thorough home inspection puts you and the seller on the same page as to the condition of the house.

 Radon is a cancer-causing, radioactive gas.
 You can’t see, smell or taste radon but it may be a problem in your home.
-Radon has been found in the Fargo, West Fargo, Moorhead area to be in the average of 6 pCi/l which is above the EPA guide line of 4 pCi/l.
-Have your home tested by a qualified professional or pickup a test kit from most hardware stores.
+2 out of every 3 homes in the Fargo/Moorhead area have average radon levels of greater than 4.0 pCi/L which is above the guidelines set by the EPA.
+Have your home tested by a qualified professional from DJ's Home Inspection, Inc.